Numeric data types

 Arithmetic operators

 All arithmetic operators you'd typically expect are available.
 If any operand is a floating-point number, result will be of float data type.
 Use + for addition, - for subtraction, * for multiplication and ** for exponentiation.
 As mentioned before, REPL is quite useful for learning purposes.
-It makes for a good calculator for number crunching as well.
+It makes for a good calculator for number crunching.
 You can also use _ to refer to the result of the previous expression (this is applicable only in the REPL, not in Python scripts).

 >>> 25 + 17